Roman-Jordan/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+* The Document Object Model is a dynamic place to interface with a browser or program.
 2. What is an event?
+* An event is an action that has taken place on the DOM.
 3. What is an event listener?
+* An Event Listener is a method to help catch specific actions.
 4. Why would we convert a NodeList into an Array?
+* Converting a node list to an array allows you to interface with and manipulate its contents individually.
 5. What is a component?
+* A component is a modular chunk of code that has a specific task or function.
 ### Git Set up

 * [ ] Fork the project into your GitHub user account